-If you’ve been around these parts for a while, you know I adore pancakes.
-And this pancake recipe is a straight up hit!
-My blueberry pancake recipe is perfectly fluffy with crisp edges, buttery and melt-in-your-mouth GOOD!
-If you love my fluffy pancakes, you will love this fruity upgrade.
+My blueberry pancake recipe is light with crisp edges, buttery and melt-in-your-mouth GOOD!
+I use unconventional ingredients and methods that result in the ultimate fluffiness.
+If you love my old fashioned pancakes, you will love this fruity upgrade.

 This post may contain affiliate links.
 Read our disclosure policy.